 The Urologic Trauma and Reconstruction Fellowship is a one year clinical position, designed to provide expertise in adult reconstructive urology at Washington University at Barnes-Jewish Hospital.
 Common conditions encountered include: urethral stricture disease, male incontinence, erectile dysfunction, Peyronie’s disease, ureteral strictures, hypospadias, rectourethral fistula, buried penis, transitional urology/urologic congenitalism, transgender surgery, neurogenic bladder, infertility and female urology.

-- Must be eligible for medical licensure in the state of Missouri prior to starting fellowship and be a United States citizen.
+- Must be eligible for medical licensure in the state of Missouri prior to starting fellowship.

-- Admission is contingent upon completion of an ACGME accredited urologic residency.
+- Admission is contingent upon completion of an ACGME-approved residency in urology or the equivalent.

 - Applicant should have completed all 3 steps of USMLE.